Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector: Simulation of signal and background processes

-Monte Carlo (MC) simulated samples are used to study the mass resolution and signal efficiency and to estimate some of the background processes.
-The main backgrounds are prompt di-charmonium ($J/\psi$ or $\psi\text{(2S)}$) production via single~\cite{Qiao:2002rh,Lansberg1} and double~\cite{Calucci2,Kom} parton scattering (SPS and DPS), non-prompt charmonium production from $b$-hadron (via $b\bar{b}$ production) decays where the charmonium vertex is displaced from the $pp$ collision vertex, prompt single charmonium production, and non-resonant di-muon production.
-The last two enter the analysis due to tracks misidentified as muons and are collectively categorized as ``others''. \Pythia 8.244~\cite{Sjostrand:2014zea} was used to generate the other three backgrounds.
+MC simulated samples are used to study the mass resolution and signal efficiency and to estimate some of the background processes.
+The main backgrounds are prompt di-charmonium ($J/\psi$ or $\psi\text{(2S)}$) production via single~\cite{Qiao:2002rh,Lansberg1} and double~\cite{Calucci2,Kom} parton scattering (SPS and DPS), Nonprompt charmonium production from $b$-hadron (via $b\bar{b}$ production) decays where the charmonium vertex is displaced from the $pp$ collision vertex, prompt single charmonium production, and non-resonant di-muon production.
+The last two enter the analysis due to tracks misidentified as muons and are collectively categorized as Others. \Pythia 8.244~\cite{Sjostrand:2014zea} was used to generate the other three backgrounds.
 Both the color-singlet and color-octet intermediate states were included for $J/\psi$ and $\psi$(2S).
 The signal was generated with \Pythia 8.306~\cite{Bierlich:2022pfr}.
 The A14 set of tuned parameters~\cite{ATL-PHYS-PUB-2014-021} and the NNPDF23LO~\cite{Ball:2014uwa} parton distribution function were used.
 Final-state radiation in particle decays was simulated by PHOTOS~\cite{Davidson:2010ew}.
 Exclusive decays of $J/\psi \to 2\mu$ and $\psi(2S) \to 2\mu$ or $\psi(2S) \to J/\psi \pi^+\pi^- \to 2\mu 2\pi$ are enforced.
-The decay products are evenly distributed in the final state phase space, but the ratio of signal efficiencies for the two processes depends little on this assumption, according to the MC study, which is relevant for the ratio of signal yields in different channels.
+The decay products are evenly distributed in the final state phase space.
+Studies based on MC simulation show that the ratio of signal efficiencies between the two $\psi(2S)$ decay modes exhibits only a weak dependence on this assumption, which is relevant for the ratio of signal yields in the different channels.